steadicat/ducts/README.md

 /* On the client */

-// Recreate the store using all the data from the server-side stor
+// Recreate the store using all the data from the server-side store
 // (use `get('')` and inline it in your page as JSON). const {get, actions} = createStore(serverSentData, actions);